Des-q: a quantum algorithm to provably speedup retraining of decision trees: Introduction

-Despite the widespread success of deep neural network models \cite{samek2021explaining} for the above-mentioned tasks, simple decision tree-based models for regression and classification have maintained their competitiveness and widespread adoption \cite{zhou2017deep, chen2019robust, xu2005decision}.
+Despite the success of deep neural network models \cite{samek2021explaining} for these tasks, decision tree-based models for regression and classification remain competitive and widely adopted \cite{zhou2017deep, chen2019robust, xu2005decision}.
 A decision tree is a logical model comprising a hierarchical set of rules for predicting target labels based on training examples.
 They are favored for their model explainability, low parameter requirements, noise robustness, and efficiency with large-scale datasets, offering a cost-effective alternative to other supervised learning models \cite{sharma2016survey}.
-In spite of its practical success, the construction of an optimal decision tree from a given training dataset is considered to be a hard problem.
-Finding the minimal decision tree consistent with the training dataset is an NP-hard problem \cite{hancock1996lower}, and even finding a minimal binary tree with respect to the expected number of tests required to classify new instances is NP-complete \cite{hyafil1976hyafil}.
-Thus, finding optimal decision trees is only feasible for small problems.
-Consequently, many heuristics-based methods, also called \emph{greedy} local optimal methods, that use axis-parallel linear splits in the feature space, have been devised classically to construct decision trees.
-These methods are typically \emph{top-down} or \emph{bottom-up} recursive tree inducers where at each internal node, a threshold is chosen on the values at a particular feature dimension, and the training examples are assigned to the two branches at each node according to whether their corresponding feature value exceeds the threshold.
-Popular methods following this approach include ID3 \cite{quinlan1986induction} and C4.5 \cite{quinlan2014c4}, which use information gain for classification trees or variance reduction for regression trees, as well as CART \cite{breiman2017classification,Lewis2000AnIT,buntine1992learning}, which employs the Gini-index for classification trees and variance reduction for regression trees.
+Despite its practical success, the construction of an optimal decision tree from a given training dataset is considered to be a hard problem \cite{hancock1996lower, hyafil1976hyafil}.
+Consequently, heuristics such as greedy methods have long been used to construct trees.
+These top-down or bottom-up recursive inducers seek to find the best local feature and threshold value to partition the data.
+Popular methods following this approach include CART \cite{breiman2017classification,Lewis2000AnIT,buntine1992learning}, ID3 \cite{quinlan1986induction}, and C4.5 \cite{quinlan2014c4}.
 Building a decision tree model using these methods for a training dataset with $N$ examples and $d$ features incurs a time complexity that scales polynomially in both $N$ and $d$.